2: Perfect Pizza Sauce and Pizza Marinara Mistake?

 May I position tomato sauce on pizza?

-You can use tomato sauce on pizza, sure.
-Its rich and robust taste can add depth to your pizza, especially if you choose an extra extreme taste.
+You can undoubtedly use tomato sauce on pizza.
+Its rich and robust taste can add depth to your pizza, especially if you choose an extra-tasting option.

 Is pizza sauce healthier than marinara?

-How long can self-made pizza sauce and marinara close within the fridge?
+How long can self-made pizza sauce and marinara last in the fridge?

-Both homemade pizza sauce and marinara may be saved in a hermetic vicinity in the fridge for so long as in step with the week.
+Both homemade pizza sauce and marinara sauce can be stored in a hermetic container in the fridge for up to a week.

 Can I freeze pizza sauce and marinara?